mempko/firestr/README.md

 ===================================================================

 Fire★ is written using C++11 and requires a fairly modern compiler.
-It should with the latest gcc, clang, and visual studio.
+It should work with the latest gcc, clang, and visual studio.

 The main directory is src.
 Each subdirectory is a library and the main application is in src/firestr